plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 ### Custom properties for pageviews

-In the "Enhanced measurements" section of our WordPress plugin settings, enable the "Pageview properties" option.
+Post authors and categories are tracked out of the box as soon as the "Authors and categories" option is enabled in the "Enhanced measurements" section of our WordPress plugin settings.

-Pageview properties won't show up automatically in your Plausible dashboard.
-You'll have to configure them on your site.

-For more details on custom properties for pageviews, please check out [this documentation page](https://plausible.io/docs/custom-props/for-pageviews#2-add-your-custom-properties-to-your-plausible-snippet).
+For more details on how to send other custom properties for pageviews, please check out [this documentation page](https://plausible.io/docs/custom-props/for-pageviews#2-add-your-custom-properties-to-your-plausible-snippet).

 ## How to track ecommerce revenue